 A permit is required to construct, enlarge, alter or demolish a structure in any way.
 Included in this category are those projects that change or add to any existing structure.
 The Town of Phillipsburg also requires a Clean Worksite Certification for renovations, alterations, and/or additions, to ensure projects in progress do not create an eyesore or other hazardous condition.

-A. Construction work must be inspected in accordance with the State Uniform Construction Code Regulations (NJAC 5:23-2.18).
+- Construction work must be inspected in accordance with the State Uniform Construction Code Regulations (NJAC 5:23-2.18).
 This department will carry out such periodic inspections during the progress of the work as are necessary to insure that the work performed conforms to the approved plans and the requirements of the Uniform Construction Code.

-B. The responsible person in charge of the work must notify this office when work is ready for any required inspections.
+- The responsible person in charge of the work must notify this office when work is ready for any required inspections.
 Requests for inspections must be made at least 24 hours prior to the time the inspection if desired.
 Inspections will be performed within three business days from the time the request is received.
 Work must not proceed which would hamper or preclude the inspection until approval has been given.

-C. There are four Primary Inspectors whose duties are to inspect the different aspects of the work performed.
+- There are four Primary Inspectors whose duties are to inspect the different aspects of the work performed.
 These are the Building, Plumbing, Electrical and Fire Protection Inspectors.

-D. The following list should assist the property owner and contractors for which inspectors are responsible.
+- The following list should assist the property owner and contractors for which inspectors are responsible.
 The construction permit you obtained may include several subcodes (i.e. Building, Plumbing, Electric, or Fire Protection.)
 Therefore, each inspector will require access to the building to inspect the work.
 The inspectors are scheduled as the work progresses and under some circumstances the inspectors may be scheduled on the same day to minimize inconvenience.

 - The bottom of footing trenches before placement of footings, inspections shall be made in accordance with the requirements of the building subcode.
 (Including forming & rebar when required by site conditions or the plans)